nicolargo/glances/docs/gw/elastic.rst

 Elasticsearch
 =============

-You can export statistics to an ``elasticsearch`` server.
+You can export statistics to an ``Elasticsearch`` server.
 The connection should be defined in the Glances configuration file as following:

 .. code-block:: ini